amfibolos/rekindle-book-store/README.md

 # <span style="color:cyan;">STILL UNDER CONSTRUCTION

 ### Additional Security

-* All microservices need to be secured so that the only entry point will be the gateway
-* but firstly Kafka cluster has to be integrated with Authorization server

 * User interface will be created as a Single Page Application with React, NodeJs and Typescript